According to sacred texts, Nepal is a place where the Hindu gods and ancient rishis have been coming to meditate and relax for thousands of years.

 For todays visitors there are plenty of opportunities to experience meditation sessions in Nepal.
-You can join a retreat in a monastery or private center and practice the treaching that have enlightened so many or find a peacefull spot near one the famous holy places like Boudhanath or Swayambhunath.
+You can join a retreat in a monastery or private center and practice the treachings that have enlightened so many or find a peacefull spot near one of the famous holy places like Boudhanath or Swayambhunath.

 Meditation has gained immense popularity in the last decade.
 There are many meditation centers in and around Kathmandu.